daniele-dona/Sage-Don22/README.md

 # Sage-Don22
 SageMath code for "A sum-bracket theorem for simple Lie algebras" (Dona)

 The code deposited here refers to several SageMath programs relative to the paper "A sum-bracket theorem for simple Lie algebras" (available as arXiv:2204.02018), by Daniele Dona.
+Any licence that may apply to the paper "A sum-bracket theorem for simple Lie algebras" applies to all the files contained here as well.

 The programs are written in SageMath, version 8.9.